 Then the ceremony will begin.
 The registrar will start by welcoming everyone and explaining what’s about to happen.

 Then comes the exciting bit – the vows!
 This is the legally binding part that makes you officially married.
 You can also exchange rings here if you like.
 But you don’t have to - putting a ring on it is NOT a legal requirement.

 Then you all sign the paper and that’s it!
 Job done.
 Signed, sealed, delivered – CONGRATULATIONS, YOU ARE MARRIED!

 How to personalise your registry office wedding ceremony

 If you thought a registry office marriage might be a bit dull or impersonal… think again.
 You can make your ceremony feel more personal by adding your own music and readings.
 Pretty much anything goes, as long as it’s not religious.
-It’s the perfect opportunity to switch out those dusty old hymns and pick some alternative songs for signing the register… bands you both love, movie scores, chart toppers, oldies, Auntie Liz on the ukulele… whatever makes you happy.
+It’s the perfect opportunity to switch out those dusty old hymns and pick some alternative songs for signing the register: bands you both love, movie scores, chart toppers, oldies, Auntie Liz on the ukulele, or whatever makes you happy.

 What to wear for your registry office wedding?

 Now, this is a great question, with an even better answer… It’s your wedding - you can wear whatever you damn well, please!
 If the idea of a big white wedding dress or fancy morning suit doesn’t do it for you, then your registry office wedding is a great opportunity to get creative!
 We love a bit of chic bridal tailoring: a jumpsuit, a short wedding dress with a micro-miniskirt, a bit of colour, sparkles, feathers, flower crowns… you name it!